Food for Thought

 The food I love is rich with that heritage.
 The beef and rice grape leaf wraps crisped in olive oil that our Greek neighbors showed us how to make.
 Lots of spicy sausage and fresh pasta and olives brought from home by the large Italian population settled around us.
 A surprising but brilliant dash of spicy pepper or rich sauce in a dish inspired by settling Mexican families who brought flavors from home with them as well.
 All the fresh produce you could ever want.

-Visiting home immersed me in all these flavors all over again.
-Walking to our favorite trattoria with my folks and enjoying delicious local wine and fresh baked bread dipped in olive oil and balsamic, sitting under the grape arbor and wrapping dolmades, and even sitting out on Monterey Bay with a glass of wine and enjoying the smell of the salt spray.
+I love being able to get home and immerse myself in all these flavors all over again, and walk with my folks to their favorite trattoria and favorite coffee shop, enjoying delicious local wine and fresh baked bread dipped in olive oil and balsamic vinegar, sitting under the grape arbor and wrapping dolmades, and even sitting out on Monterey Bay with a glass of wine and enjoying the smell of the salt spray.
+And these flavors have been a whole new way of sharing my childhood with my husband and son.

 What flavors and stories make up your accent du terroir?